EG-lisy/PlasmoVis/README.md

 > 5. Allows setting the Squished view
 > 6. Allows setting the Expanded view (set by default)
 > 7. Allows setting the visibility window (window hight)
-> 8. Removes the tracks
+> 8. Removes the track

 <b>Note:</b> all the above options are reversable, exept point <b>8</b>.
 If you remove a track by mistake you will need to refresh the page.

-The disposion of tracks can also be changed by dragging and dropping the track bars on the right <b>(Figure 14)</b>.
+The disposion of the tracks can be modified by dragging and dropping the dark-grey tack bars on the right-hand-side <b>(Figure 14)</b>.

 <p align="center"><img src="PV_pics/igv_movetracks.png"></img></p><b>Figure 14.</b> Track Dispositions<br><br>